obfuscated-D/EnderXY/README.md

 ## TODO's and notes
     - I'm still working on the Z axis, it's not quite there yet
     - BOM needs completed, and to include different configurations
+    - V-wheel X gantry design for stock print head and for afterburner
     - Need to optmize for printing without support
     - There is no cable management or electronics mounting designed currently
     - Need to come up with an orgizational structure for different conversion types, (i.e. v-wheels vs linear rails, stock motors or upgraded etc.)